UH-MLOps/ship-performance-model/README.md

 # Ship Performance Model (NN-SPM)
 NN-SPM estimates ship fuel consumption taking into consideration weather and operational conditions.

 ## Training Data
-Built based on
+This repository contains 'example_dataset' that was built using:
+1. Weather forecast data collected from NOAA for the experimental area in the North Pacific
-1. Forecasts of fuel consumption generated from systems that are modelling ship energy system
+2. Forecasts of FuelMassFlow generated from systems that are modelling ship energy system
-2. Measurement data from sensors onboard a ship
+    - Vessel is assumed to sail at constant speed, water depth, draft
+    - For each weather combination, three different COGs are contained with the resulting FuelMassFlow estimate

-Input features:
+Input features (n=9):
 - wind speed (m/s)
 - wind direction (degree)
 - significant wave height (m)